ssilverman/QNEthernet/README.md

 as not to add more variants, it was chosen to keep the original names.

 `EthernetClient::stop()`:-\
-The Arduino version, while it doesn't explicitly say that the function waits for disconnect, implies that it does in the description for `setConnectionTimeout(ms)`.
+The Arduino version states that this function has a disconnect timeout in the `setConnectionTimeout(ms)` description.
 The _QNEthernet_ library version waits for a timeout and provides a `close()` function that does not wait.
 There is also an `abort()` function that aborts the connection with a RST segment.

 `EthernetClient::status()`:-\
 Returns a value of type `enum tcp_state`, an lwIP type.

 `EthernetUDP::parsePacket()`:-\
-The _QNEthernet_ library version returns -1 for no packet available and not zero because empty UDP packets exist.
+The _QNEthernet_ library version returns -1 for no packet available and not zero, because empty UDP packets exist.
 If zero is returned when no packet is available then empty packets could not be detected.
+(A `std::optional` might be a better choice for the return value here, or even a `hasPacket()` function that splits out presence from size.)

 ## Other notes